Oval-Tutu/smiti18n/README.md

 ## Introduction

-smiti18n (*pronouced smitten*) is a powerful internationalization (i18n) library that helps you create multilingual applications in Lua and [LÖVE](https://love2d.org/).
+smiti18n (*pronounced smitten*) is a powerful internationalization (i18n) library that helps you create multilingual applications in Lua and [LÖVE](https://love2d.org/).

-Forked from [i18n.lua](https://github.com/kikito/i18n.lua) by Enrique García Cota and includes new features and improvements.
+Forked from [i18n.lua](https://github.com/kikito/i18n.lua) by Enrique García Cota with a [collection of community contributions incorporated](https://github.com/kikito/i18n.lua/pulls).
+The number, date and time formatting has been ported from [Babel](https://github.com/LuaDist-testing/babel) and the test suite extended.

 It provides an intuitive API for managing translations, with support for:

+- File-based translation loading
+- Hierarchical organization of translations
+- Multiple locale fallbacks
 - Variable interpolation in strings
 - Pluralization rules for many languages
-- Hierarchical organization of translations
-- Multiple locale fallbacks
 - Array-based translations
-- File-based translation loading
+- Locale-aware number, date, and currency formatting
 - Seamless LÖVE game engine integration for filesystem paths

 ### Requirements